 You see, that wasn’t the only day I dealt with depression.
 In the ten plus years since university, I’ve had more “bad days.”
 For years, I refused to label it.
 I said I was just tired.
 I blamed my moodiness, lack of energy, or general feeling of lowness on the sleepless nights of a new mom.
 Occasionally, when my moods were very bad or lasted more than a day or two, I wondered if I should get help.
 Everything I read about depression and post-partum depression, however, seemed much worse than my occasional bouts with it.

 If you are also dealing with occasional “bad days” or minor depression, maybe these tips can help you too.
 Even if your depression doesn’t seem “that bad,” I urge you to name it, as I did, and to do something about it.
 Naming it will also help you with talking to your spouse about your mental health.
 Our bodies are complicated and we owe it to ourselves—and our families—to take listen to what our bodies tell us, and to take care of ourselves.

 See Your Doctor

-Depression can be caused by thyroid imbalances and low iron.
+Depression can be caused by medical problems such as thyroid imbalances and low iron levels.
 It’s worth a visit to your doctor and a quick blood check to make sure that your hormones and iron levels are okay.
 When I dropped by my doctor’s office this January, I learned that my iron levels were (not surprisingly) low again.
 Once you start taking iron supplements, it can take several months for your levels to reach normal again.

 See a Homeopath or Naturopath

-This was the first step I took in September after admitting to my depression.
+This was the first step I took after admitting to my depression.
 Because my depression “wasn’t that bad” and I’d heard that prescription anti-depressants didn’t go well with pregnancy and breastfeeding, I decided to seek natural treatment methods instead.
 Homeopaths are medical professionals who are trained in natural healing methods and remedies.